JL337/devops-project/README.md

 1. Create a new directory: `% mkdir project`
 2. Navigate to the directory. `% cd project`
 3. Intialise vagrant files with: `% vagrant init ubuntu/xenial64`
-4. Inside the directory, open file `Vagrantfile` in a code editor.
+4. Inside the directory, open ruby file `Vagrantfile` in a code editor.
 5. Edit contents of `Vagrantfile` to match:

 		# -*- mode: ruby -*-